-I wandered along the esplanade boardwalk, which leads to the Cairns Lagoon.
+I wandered along the Esplanade boardwalk, which leads to the Cairns Lagoon.
 It was 8 am and people were already out in numbers soaking up the northern Australian sunshine.

 Cairns is home to an array of different people, locals and tourists alike.
-On the grassy area underneath the shade of a tree I noticed a group of people, who I assumed might be a group of backpackers, were chatting amongst themselves.
+On the grassy area underneath the shade of a tree, I noticed a group of people, who I assumed might be a group of backpackers, were chatting amongst themselves.
 Close by, a middle-aged woman was sitting by herself on a patch of grass reading a book, while another tapped away at her laptop at one of the picnic tables.

-Over in the lagoon pool little children splashed their parents with water, while older children swam with friends.
+Over in the lagoon pool, little children splashed their parents with water, while older children swam with friends.
 Some people sunned themselves on the man-made white-sand beach bordering the lagoon, and others dressed in activewear were strolling the boardwalk walking their dogs or pushing little ones in prams.

-While the man-made beach was covered in vibrant towels and sun-kissed bodies, there was not one person on the natural beach by the esplanade.
+While the man-made beach was covered with vibrant towels and sun-kissed bodies, there was not one person on the natural beach by the esplanade.
 The shore in this particular spot was instead muddy and rocky, with water left by the outgoing tide collected in the muddy pockets of the terrain.

 What I did see on the natural beach, similar to other Australian beaches, were seagulls and pelicans, which were huddled in groups across the shore.
 Many of which were preening themselves in the sun’s warmth or looking for fish trapped in the pockets of the terrain